marklogic-community/grove-react-ui/docs/INSTALL.markdown

 ## Clone the Application Source Code

-You can simply clone this repository in order to get a working version of a Vue application using ml-treehouse modules and reference middle-tier Node server.
+You can simply clone this repository in order to get a working version of a Vue application using muir modules and reference middle-tier Node server.
 To do this, you will clone using the `--recursive` flag.
 This is because we are using a git submodule to pull in the Node middle-tier from a separate repository.
 Your clone operation will look like this:

-    git clone --recursive  ssh://git@project.marklogic.com:7999/nacw/ml-treehouse.git
+    git clone --recursive  ssh://git@project.marklogic.com:7999/nacw/muir.git

 If you forgot to add the `--recursive` flag and your `server` directory is empty, there are instructions below on how to update the git submodule.